derLesh/SourceCraft-Reborn/README.md

 If you just wanna use the programm, download the programm here: [SourceCraft-Reborn-Legacy](https://github.com/derLesh/SourceCraft-Reborn/releases/tag/v2.12)

-If you want to contribute, create a fork of this project and publish it as an Pull request
+If you want to contribute, create a fork of this project and publish it as a Pull request

 ## Texture Pack

-Since there is no texture pack binded to this programm you have to download it by yourself
+Since there is no texture pack binded to this program you have to download it by yourself

 https://gamebanana.com/textures/3888